balajeetm/json-mystique/README.md

 > There is absolutely no change in the usage or the syntax and semantics of the versions.
 The parallel processing spring boot compliant versions are mainstream

-For more information on the usage refer the [wiki]("https://github.com/balajeetm/json-mystique/wiki")
+For more information on the usage and detailed usage guides, refer the [wiki](https://github.com/balajeetm/json-mystique/wiki)